Blackbackofficial/Converter/README.md

-# Xlsx to json converter
+# Xlsx to Json and Json to Xlsx converter

-Made with php, and PhpSpreadsheet https://github.com/PHPOffice/PhpSpreadsheet
+Made with php, and PhpSpreadsheet(PHPExcel) https://github.com/PHPOffice/PhpSpreadsheet

 # Install